 Stosh & the Golden Jet Inducted Together

 Bobby Hull and Stan Mikita are forever connected to each other.
 They were teammates on the Chicago Blackhawks for 13 seasons from 1959 until 1972.
-The won the Stanley Cup together in 1961 and played in three other Stanley Cup Finals.
+They won the Stanley Cup together in 1961 and played in three other Stanley Cup Finals.
 They even have statues next to each other outside of the United Center in Chicago.
 Appropriately enough, on Sept.
 22, 1983, they were inducted into the Hockey Hall of Fame together.

 Hull began his legendary career in 1957.
 He had a breakout season in 1959-60 with 39 goals and 81 points.
 He scored 50 goals in 1961-62, becoming the first Blackhawk and just the third player in NHL history to do so.
-He had five seasons of at least 50 goals and was the first player to ever have back-to-back 50-goal seasons.
+He had five seasons of at least 50 goals and was the first to ever have back-to-back 50-goal seasons.
 He won the Hart Trophy (NHL MVP) twice and the Art Ross Trophy (leading scorer) three times.
 His 604 goals are still the most in franchise history.
 He is fifth in assists with 549 and second in overall scoring with 1,153 points.

 He also won a pair of Hart Trophies and was a four-time winner of the Art Ross Trophy.
-He is the Blackhawks all-time leading scorer with 1,467 points and still leads with 926 assists.
+He is the Blackhawks’ all-time leading scorer with 1,467 points and still leads with 926 assists.
 Mikita is second to Hull in goals scored with 541.

 Montreal Canadiens goaltender Ken Dryden was also part of the class of 1983.
 While his career was shorter than most Hall of Famers, at just eight seasons, you cannot argue with the success he had.
-He finished with a 258-57-74 record with a .922 save percentage (SV%), 2.30 goals-against average (GAA) and 46 shutouts.
-He won the 1971 Conn Smythe Trophy for being the playoffs’ most valuable player before he even had a full season under his belt.
+He finished with a 258-57-74 record with a .922 save percentage (SV%), 2.30 goals-against average (GAA), and 46 shutouts.
+He won the 1971 Conn Smythe Trophy for being the playoffs’ most valuable player before even having a full season under his belt.
 He won the Calder Trophy as the league’s top rookie of the 1971-72 season.
 He made eight trips to the postseason and won six Stanley Cups.

 Shortly after the international games concluded, he returned to Boston as general manager, replacing Milt Schmidt.
 He held that job for 28 years.
 In 1988 he added the title of president to his job and remained in that role until he retired in 2006.